 by simply removing the raked windshield and tossing back the minimal

 soft top.
-This 'Barn Find' was discovered rust-free,
+We call ths our 'Barn Find' as it was discovered rust-free,

 tucked safely away in the garage of an Ocean front home in the 'Treasure Coast', FL.